 First, let's talk numbers.
 Imagine a company with 1,000 employees.
 Each individual is required to write four peer reviews, dedicating 20 minutes to each.
 This translates to approximately 1,333 hours spent on reviews alone.
 At a fully burdened cost of $150 per hour per employee, the financial implication is a staggering $200,000.

 360 reviews, while capable of generating feedback, falter significantly in performance measurement.
 In a performance context, individuals are naturally incentivized to cherry-pick positive feedback, creating a skewed perception of their actual performance.
-This not only undermines the credibility of the reviews but also fails to foster a culture of genuine improvement and growth.
+This undermines the credibility of the reviews and fails to build a culture of genuine improvement and growth.

-Finally, organizational network analysis (ONA) stands as a superior alternative.
+Finally, organizational network analysis (ONA) is a superior alternative.
 ONA demands much less time per employee and swiftly identifies both top and bottom performers within the organization.
 By analyzing the patterns and quality of interactions among employees, it provides a more accurate picture of an individual's influence and performance within the company.
-This method is not only more efficient but also fosters a culture of transparency and meritocracy.
+This method is more efficient and builds a culture of transparency and meritocracy.

 In conclusion, it's time companies rethink the use of 360s for performance reviews.
 The significant time burden, the tendency to collect only positive feedback, and its inferiority to organizational network analysis make it a less than ideal choice.
-As we steer towards a more efficient and truthful evaluation system, it's imperative to adopt methods that not only save time but also provide an accurate representation of an employee's performance.
+As we steer towards a more efficient and truthful evaluation system, it's imperative to adopt methods that save time and provide an accurate representation of an employee's performance.